F1r3m4n/deep-reinforcement-learning/p2_continuous-control/Report.md

 #### OU Noise

-In this implememntation the DDPG algorithm uses a correlated stochastic policy of the form: w ∼ OU(0, σ2)
+In this implememntation the DDPG algorithm uses an Ornstein-Uhlenbeck process (correlated stochastic process) to add noise.
 The exploration is realized through action space noise only.
 Note that training without noise was also found to have good performance, possibly due to the well defined reward function.

 #### Learning Process - DDPG algorithm

+Initially the local and target Actor and Critic networks are instanciated with random weights.
+A series of actions are performed by passing the state of the environment through the local Actor network to select the action and optionally noise can be added to that action for exploration purposes.
+Tuples of the form (state, action, reward, next_state) are stored to the experience replay buffer.

+Once the experience replay is large enough the learning process can begin.
+A minibatch is randomly sampled from the experience buffer and used in the follwoing learning steps to update the networks as follows.

 The learning process can be broken into 3 steps: